Multicolored tourmaline bracelet Brazil AA (5-6mm balls)

 Patterns and colors may vary from bracelet to bracelet

-The name tourmaline comes from “turmali” or “turamali” which is actually a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers in the early 18th century.
+The name tourmaline comes from “turmali” or “turamali” which is actually a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers at the beginning of the 18th century.

-In Sri Lanka, a legend says that tourmaline comes from the sky and during its descent to earth, it would have crossed a rainbow which gave it its variations of colors.
-This explains the origin of its name meaning “the stone of a thousand colors”.
+In Sri Lanka, legend has it that tourmaline comes from the sky and, as it descends to earth, passes through a rainbow that gives it its color variations.
+This explains the origin of its name, which means “the stone of a thousand colors.”

 In fact, tourmaline has been known for thousands of years.
-In the 3rd century BC, traces of this stone were found.
+Traces of this stone were found in the 3rd century BC.
 In Greece, it was Alexander the Great (356-323 BC) who brought this stone back from his expeditions.
 However, tourmaline, due to its many colors, has very often been confused with other minerals.

-When the philosopher Theophrastus (-322 to -288) describes a stone having the ability to attract pieces of straw or pieces of wood, we understand that he is talking about tourmaline.
+When the philosopher Theophrastus (-322 to -288) described a stone that had the ability to attract pieces of straw or wood, we understand that he was talking about tourmaline.
 Later in the 18th century, Dutch explorers used tourmaline to clean their pipes, because the stone attracted ashes.

-Often mistaken for precious stones, tourmalines are therefore found in many jewels, and even in the British crown.
-We can also mention the Timur Ruby, a 352 carat jewel that was thought to be a ruby until 1851 or the 170 carat Black Prince ruby which is actually a tourmaline.
+Often mistaken for precious stones, tourmalines are found in many pieces of jewelry, even in the British crown.
+Other examples include the Timur Ruby, a 352-carat jewel that was thought to be a ruby until 1851, or the 170-carat Black Prince Ruby, which is actually a tourmaline.

-Tourmaline is increasingly attracting interest from connoisseurs and collectors.
-Thus, the Empress of China Cixi (1861-1908) loved this stone so much that she began to collect it.
-She asked for sculptures, brooches, watch clasps, rings, etc. to be made from it.
-Today, it rests on a cushion of tourmalines.
+Tourmaline is attracting increasing interest from connoisseurs and collectors.
+The Chinese Empress Cixi (1861-1908) was so fond of this stone that she began collecting it.
+She commissioned sculptures, brooches, watch clasps, rings, and other items to be made from it.
+Today, she rests on a cushion of tourmalines.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.